-Are there any call-ups, injuries, or suspensions that will keep players unavailable for selection on Saturday?
+Are there any players who will not be available for selection due to injury or suspension?
 What is your projected starting lineup and score prediction?

 AR: Adama Diomande is out through injury, obviously so is Vela for personal reasons.